TheLimeGlass/SimonSaysArdiono/README.md

-# SimonSaysArdiono
+# SimonSaysArduino
 ## By LimeGlass
-Simon says game coded with Ardiono
+Simon says game coded with Arduino